Off The Rack

 In conjunction with Rembrandt we offer a made to measure service for the discerning gentlemen.
 This process allows you to own something truly unique to your own style and personality.
 At your initial consultation, with our guidance, we take you through the process of cloth and lining selection, comprehensive measurements and selection of finer styling and details.

-Your order is then sent to Rembrandt and New Zealand’s only dedicated tailoring factory, where the pattern is cut and sewn, before arriving back in store approximately 3 weeks later for a final fitting.
+Your order is then sent to Rembrandt or Savile Row, where the pattern is cut and sewn, before arriving back in store approximately 4 to 5 weeks later for a final fitting.
 At this point we make any necessary minor adjustments to ensure your suit is fitting as well as possible.
 Click here for further information on the made to measure process.

 Men’s fashion can be a confusing and frustrating subject with vague dress codes and fickle fashion trends.
 With our expertise you can be safe in the knowledge that we’ll help you negotiate these tricky issues.